PoyoEngine/Funkin/README.md

 # PoyoEngine

-This is the source code for PoyoEngine v2.0, A simple engine created by total newbies in coding This engine is meant to be close as **fuck** to the original game while adding changes for the greater good, (Input System) (Down and Middle Scroll).
+This is the source code for PoyoEngine v2.0, A simple engine created by total newbies in coding.
+This engine is meant to be close as **fuck** to the original game while adding changes for the greater good, (Input System) (Down and Middle Scroll).
 Along with a Optimized mode.
 Providing Low-End Assets for PC and Android.

-#ORIGINAL DESCRIPTION
+# ORIGINAL DESCRIPTION

 This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".